patromi/tracard-mysql-connector/README.md

 # Output

-Two Output, True if the connection has been successfully established.
+Here is two option of output, True if the connection has been successfully established.
 False if problems were encountered.